Cheryl Burke Dating Matthew Lawrence Again: Why Did They Break Up 9 Years Ago?

 “He’s a great, smart, wonderful guy.
 We started dating at the end of December while I was on the (Dancing with the Stars) tour and we’re having a lot of fun.”

-When asked what she did in her down time, Burke admitted she had a very busy schedule, but that she made sure to carve out time for her guy.
+When asked what she did in her down time, Burke admitted she had a very busy schedule, but she made sure to carve out time for her guy.

 “I spend time with Matt, of course,” Cheryl said.
 “My schedule for the past year has been work, work, work.
 I’m just a normal 22-year-old girl who likes to go out, go to movies, have fun, hang out with my friends, get manicures.”